-For example, the chart below, which illustrates only selected components of gross domestic product, or GDP, shows that from 1995 to 2001, residential construction added on average a little over one tenth of a percentage point to annual real GDP growth (which itself averaged 3.6%).
+For example, the chart below, which illustrates only selected components of gross domestic product, or GDP, [WMT: I imagine we will have to do this earlier in the report, but we will need to describe what GDP is.] shows that from 1995 to 2001, residential construction added on average a little over one tenth of a percentage point to annual real GDP growth (which itself averaged 3.6%).
 But from 2002 to 2006, residential construction’s average contribution to the economy tripled to nearly fourth-tenths of a percentage point as real GDP growth averaged 2.8%. .
-In addition, largely financed by strong gains in household wealth (largely attributable to homeowners spending the increased value of their homes), consumer spending had also grown strongly for years
+In addition, largely financed by strong gains in household wealth (largely attributable to homeowners spending the increased value of their homes), consumer spending had also grown strongly for years.
+BB [Is our position that the economy was already weak because of the level of housing construction and consumer spending?
+Are we trying to prove that that was a reason that the crisis is so severe?]
+HM: spending on what?
+I think this could be a very important part of the social values discussion.

 Speaking at the Federal Reserve’s annual Jackson Hole Symposium in 2005, Alan Greenspan, then Federal Reserve chairman, warned that asset prices may not continue to rise and that investors would eventually become less willing to “accept increasingly lower levels of compensation for risk.”
-Yet he remained optimistic that flexibility would let economic policy-makers respond effectively to a steep drop in inflated asset prices and minimize shocks to the markets.
+HM: Very technical section, not too approachable to the average person Yet he remained optimistic that flexibility would let economic policy-makers respond effectively to a steep drop in inflated asset prices and minimize shocks to the markets.
 Not everyone agreed.
 Reacting to Greenspan’s speech, economist and New York Times columnist Paul Krugman was less optimistic in a 2005 column.

 The U.S. economy is currently suffering from twin imbalances.
 On one side, domestic spending is swollen by the housing bubble, which has led both to a huge surge in construction and to high consumer spending, as people extract equity from their homes.
 On the other side, we have a huge trade deficit, which we cover by selling bonds to foreigners…One way or another, the economy will eventually eliminate both imbalances.
 But if the process doesn't go smoothly - if, in particular, the housing bubble bursts before the trade deficit shrinks - we're going to have an economic slowdown, and possibly a recession.
 In fact, a growing number of economists are using the R word for 2006.
+[WMT: Similar comment as before.
+Greenspan’s understanding of the current state of the economy could be relevant, because as a policymaker may have taken different actions if he had a different understanding.
+However, the purpose here seems to be dueling projections, which I think is something worth keeping away from.
+Further, if we do want to speak about current understandings, I’d prefer to keep away from specific individuals, because I’m sure there were others that agreed in part or in full, and I don’t see the need to single out one analyst vs. another.
+Further, in the Krugman quote, I don’t understand why the issue here was whether the housing bubble would burst before the trade deficit shrunk.]